-During the winter (November - March) do not release the bat, contain it (see previous page) and call one of the numbers at the end of this fact sheet
+During the winter (November - March) do not release the bat, contain it using the advice on the previous page, and call one of the numbers at the end of this fact sheet.

-Between April and October, if the bat appears healthy and has been seen flying (if grounded):
+Between April and October, if the bat appears healthy and has been seen flying before it became grounded:

-- If found during evening or night, you can attempt a release (see below).
+- If found at night, you can attempt a release (see below).
 If the bat is flying around indoors; the first thing to do is keep activity in the room or building to a minimum to prevent it becoming more distressed.
 Open all windows wide, close any internal doors (to contain the bat) and remove any obstructions (inside and out).
 Finally, dim the lights; the bat will eventually navigate its way out of the room.
-Remember to check that the bat has left and isn't hiding (folds of curtains, behind radiators, furniture etc.) - During the daytime contain it (see previous page) and wait for dusk to release (see below).
+Remember to check that the bat has left and isn't hiding in folds of curtains, behind radiators, furniture etc. - During the daytime contain it (see previous page) and wait for dusk to release (see below).
 Try to keep the bat at room temperature in a dark, quiet place.
 Remember to check on the bat every few hours and top up water if needed.